colemickens/acs-engine/README.md

 * [Attached Disks](examples/disks-storageaccount) - shows how to attach up to 4 disks per node
 * [Managed Disks](examples/disks-managed) (under private preview) - shows how to use managed disks
 * [Large Clusters](examples/largeclusters) - shows how to create cluster sizes of up to 1200 nodes

+## Code of conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.